 In the 1960s, Fareham wanted to grow fast.
 While there was a green belt zone around the north side of the town, it excluded the Maylings Farm estate, which was ripe to be filled in with houses, shops and a primary school.

 Buildings which existed before it was all filled in included East Glory Cottage at the exit to Highlands Road, Maylings House and Maylings Cottage in the north-west corner, Maylands to the north, and the large Uplands property in the north-east corner which became a nursery and then a carehome.
-There was a driveway broadly following Maylings Farm Road, with Brickfield Cottage half-way along.
+There was a driveway broadly following Maylings Farm Road, with Brickfield Cottage half-way along, and another track which broadly followed Sommervell Drive down to Park Lane.

 Two streams ran across the fields, meeting in the middle and heading under the railway station.
 Allotments gardens and the recreation ground were at the south end.